crystal-cache/cache/README.md

 Caching means to store content generated during the request-response cycle and to reuse it when responding to similar requests.

-The first time the result is returned from the query it is stored in the query cache (in memory) and the second time it's pulled from memory.
+The first time the result is returned from the query it is stored in the query cache (in memory), and the second time it is pulled from memory.

-Memory cache can store any serializable Crystal objects.
+Memory cache can store any serializable Crystal object.

-Next example show how to get a single Github user and cache the result in memory.
+The next example shows how to get a single GitHub user and cache the result in memory.

 ```crystal
 require "http/client"